Michael J. Heidingsfield

 Ashley Griffin started her law enforcement career with the Indiana University Police Department in 2004, where she was a part-time police officer for two years.
 During her time there, she was a live-in dorm officer and available on-call for the residential assistants as needed.

 She was hired by the University of Texas at Austin and graduated from the University of Texas System Police Academy in 2007.
 In January 2012, she was promoted to patrol sergeant and worked on night shift.
-In February 2014, she was transferred to the position as the training coordinator for UT Austin.
+In February 2014, she was transferred to the position as the training coordinator for UT Austin, where she worked for two years before being promoted to Inspector for the University of Texas System Police.

-Inspector Griffin has a Bachelor’s degree from Indiana University in Liberal Studies, a Certificate in Criminal Justice, and two minors in Sociology and Leadership, Ethics, and Social Action (LESA), respectively.
-Inspector Griffin currently holds a TCOLE Advanced Peace Officer license, Mental Health Officer license, Basic TCOLE instructor license, RAD instructor license, basic Hostage Negotiator, and certified in Individual and Group Crisis Intervention and Peer Support.
+Inspector Griffin has a bachelor’s degree from Indiana University in Liberal Studies, a Certificate in Criminal Justice, and minors in Sociology and Leadership, Ethics, and Social Action (LESA), respectively.
+Inspector Griffin has served on multiple TCOLE committees that have developed course curriculums for the state (Traumatic Brain Injuries, Trauma Affected Veterans, the Mental Health Officer courses).
+Inspector Griffin currently holds a TCOLE Master Peace Officer license, Mental Health Officer license, Basic TCOLE instructor license, Basic Hostage Negotiator, and certified in Individual and Group Crisis Intervention and Peer Support.
+Inspector Griffin is an FBI NA graduate of the #279 class.
+Inspector Griffin will tentatively receive her master’s degree in public safety from the University of Virginia May 2022.

 Senior Police Inspector II